 Yes, a consent-to-settle provision is important and should be a part of every policy.
 This important provision precludes an insurance carrier from settling a case without the insured’s permission.
 It is important to ensure the policy has a “pure” consent-to-settle provision, instead of exceptions that give settlement authority back to the insurance company.

-Tail coverage medical malpractice insurance provides protection for claims brought after a claims-made insurance policy is terminated.
+Tail coverage med mal insurance provides protection for claims brought after a claims-made insurance policy is terminated.

 What is a hammer clause in a consent-to-settle clause?